srstevens/puppet-globus_connect_server/README.md

 [Globus Connect Server](https://www.globus.org/globus-connect-server) provides file transfer and sharing between Endpoints.
-This module installs and configures the requisite software and sets up an endpoint, based on the instructions in the [Globus Resource Provider Guide](http://dev.globus.org/resource-provider-guide/).
+This module installs and configures the requisite software and sets up an endpoint.
+It is modeled on the instructions in the [Globus Resource Provider Guide](http://dev.globus.org/resource-provider-guide/).

 ## Setup